Have you ever tried riding on a scooter board?

-Did you know an occupational therapy scooter board can help a child with or without special needs develop their gross motor skills, increase their muscle strength, and allow them to perform activities or exercises?
+Did you know an occupational therapy scooter board helps kids with or without special needs develop their gross motor skills, increase muscle strength, and perform daily activities or exercises?

-It is an incredible lightweight tool to encourage balance and motor planning.
+It is an incredibly lightweight tool to encourage balance and motor planning.

-Children with Autism, motor delays, sensory issues, or vestibular difficulties can benefit from using a scooter board!
+Children with Autism, motor delays, sensory issues, or vestibular difficulties may benefit from using a scooter board!

 - Why is it so good?